 - 220 g spelt flour or use wholewheat or plain flour

-- 2 tsp ground cinnamon or mixed spice
+- 2 teaspoons ground cinnamon or mixed spice

-- 150 g butternut squash or pumpkin purée
+- 150 g butternut squash purée or pumpkin purée

-- 300 ml dairy free milk I used hemp milk
+- 300 ml dairy free milk eg oat, soya or almond

 - Maple syrup